 Bouvet delivers services in the fields of communication, information technology and consultancy.
-The group became an important strategic partner for many enterprises during 2014, and supports them by designing digital solutions which enhance efficiency and create new business opportunities.
+The group is an important strategic partner for many enterprises, and supports them by designing digital solutions which enhance efficiency and create new business opportunities.
 Clients appreciate Bouvet's good grasp of their business and that the group, through its broad range of services, can be a turnkey supplier.
-The group reinforced its position as a leading supplier of advisory and development services during 2014, and is concerned to maintain long-term client relationships.
+The group thereby reinforced its position as a leading supplier of consultancy and development services during 2015.
+Bouvet wants to have long-term client relationships.